samuelmevik/spring-notes/annotations.md

 ### `@Lazy`
 `@Lazy` is used to indicate that a bean should be lazily initialized.
 By applying this annotation to a bean definition, I can tell Spring to only create an instance of the bean when it's first requested, rather than creating it eagerly at startup.

+spring.main.lazy-initialization=true can be set in the application.properties file to enable lazy initialization for all beans.
+Makes sense when developing large applications where not all beans are needed at startup.